Sub6Resources/flutter_html/README.md

 # flutter_html

 A Flutter widget for rendering static html tags as Flutter widgets.
+(Will render over 60 different html tags!)

 ## Installing:

 Add the following to your `pubspec.yaml` file:

     dependencies:
-      flutter_html: ^0.3.1
+      flutter_html: ^0.4.0

 ## Currently Supported HTML Tags: